Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Logging in to the device_

 1. Return to the Terminal window in Visual Studio Code and wait for a list of Azure subscriptions to appear.
-Use the up- and down-arrow keys to select the Azure subscription that you used when you provisioned the Azure IoT Hub in Exercise 3.
+Use the up- and down-arrow keys to select the Azure subscription that you used to provision the Azure IoT Hub in [Exercise 3](#Exercise3).
 Then press **Enter** to select that subscription.

 1. When a list of IoT Hubs associated with the subscription appears in the Terminal window, select the IoT Hub that you provisioned in [Exercise 3](#Exercise3).